 Epic Eats | Snack & Drink Stand

 In need of a sugar rush?
 Swing by Epic Eats outside Indiana Jones Epic Stunt Spectacular for Funnel Cakes, Soft-Serve Ice Cream, and Root Beer Floats.
-Whether you’re looking for a snack for the show or simply needing some energy to carry you through the rest of the day, Epic Eats has you covered.
+Whether you’re looking for a snack for the show or simply need some energy to carry you through the rest of the day, Epic Eats has you covered.

 Hollywood & Vine | Disney Character Dining